 Regulations for Adoption

-The following guidelines are set by the GFAS for general equine management and are required of all persons adopting a horse from Habitat for Horses.
+The following guidelines are for general equine management and are required of all persons adopting a horse from Habitat for Horses.
 While not exhaustive, they offer basic parameters for responsible equine ownership.
 In addition, any individual keeping horses must comply with all relevant state and local law.

 General Management Practices